 Using MergerFS to combine multiple hard drives into one unified media storage

-My situation was simple -- I have on my home server a 2 TB hard drive for media storage that was filling up, and I wanted to add a second drive, but not have to keep track of which drive specific files were in.
-Enter mergerfs, an open source "union filesystem" that lets you merge multiple storage drives into one mount point.
+My situation was simple -- my server's media storage was filling up and I wanted to add more drives, but without having to keep track of which drive specific files were for Plex.
+How to pool multiple hard drives together when they're all different brands, models and capacities?
+Enter mergerfs, an open source union filesystem that essentially merges multiple drives into one mount point.

 Sections